WheteThunger/SpawnModularCar/README.md

 The spawn position is relative to the player so that they are on the driver side within mount distance of the middle modules.

 ### Other commands
 - `/mycar fix` -- Fix your car.
-This repairs it, restores its fuel, replaces all engine parts, and removes the lock and any matching keys from your inventory (or replaces the lock and keys if you have AutoLock ON).
+This repairs it, restores its fuel, and replaces all engine parts.
 - `/mycar fetch` -- Teleport your car to you.
 Uprights if it was flipped.
 Not allowed when the car is on a lift because that can cause issues, unless at least one seat is occupied and the plugin is configured with `CanFetchWhileOccupied: true`.
 - `/mycar destroy` -- Destroy your car, allowing you to spawn a new one.
 - `/mycar autolock` -- Toggles AutoLock.
-While ON, spawning your car, fixing it, or loading a preset will automatically create a new lock and add a matching key to your inventory.
+While ON, spawning your car or loading a preset will automatically create a new lock and add a matching key to your inventory.
 Note: This only happens if the car has at least one seating module.
 - `/mycar autofilltankers` -- Toggles AutoFillTankers.
 While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to maximum capacity with fresh water.
 Any salt water in them will be removed.
 - `/mycar help` -- Print a list of available commands and their usage.
 Only shows commands allowed by your permissions.